 |Gary Krall – Board Treasurer

-Gary, a native of Bethlehem, is a management accountant having worked in the manufacturing sector for over 25 years in and around the Lehigh Valley.
-He enjoys a variety of musical genres such as rock, jazz and folk but is especially fond of progressive rock music pioneered by bands such as Yes, Genesis and King Crimson in the 1970’s.
-His music collection of cds, vinyl and concert videos numbers in the thousands and he estimates that he has attended over 200 concerts over the years.
-He is also a home theater enthusiast and enjoys science fiction and comedy films as well as his favorite sport ice hockey in his man cave.
-Among his favorite films are Blade Runner, Local Hero, Moonstruck, Star Trek First Contact, all of the Marx brothers films as well as the Sherlock Holmes films with Basil Rathbone and Nigel Bruce.
-Gary holds degrees from Moravian College and Penn State and lives with his wife Pattie and their 3 cats Demi, Fletcher and Harold who are also film buffs.
+Gary, a native of Bethlehem, is a finance and accounting professional who has worked for over 35 years in manufacturing and local government around the Lehigh Valley.
+Gary has been the treasurer for the film festival since 2009.
+He enjoys a variety of musical genres such as rock, jazz and folk but is especially fond of progressive rock music.
+He has a huge music collection of cds, and concert videos.
+Over the years he estimates that he has attended over 200 concerts.
+He is also a home theater enthusiast and enjoys watching science fiction and comedy films as well as his favorite sport ice hockey in his man cave.
+Among his favorite films are Blade Runner, the Alien franchise, Local Hero, Moonstruck, the Star Trek and Star Wars franchises, all of the Marx Brothers films as well as classic TV shows like the Sopranos, Fargo, Breaking Bad and Better Call Saul.
+Gary holds degrees from Moravian College and Penn State and lives with his wife Pattie.

 |Lorraine M. Pasquali – Volunteer Coordinator